PabloRosales/pablorosales/README.md

 * MySQL / Postgresql / MongoDB / Redis / Firebase
 * Java / LibGDX

 I also have some side projects that I do on my free time.
-Including a Chrome Extension with 1,000+ users.
+Including a Chrome Extension with 1,000+ users and an SEO SaaS on the weekends.

-And a few times per year I paint.
+A few times per year I also paint.

 ![Paintings](./paintings.jpg)